GMLC-TDC/HELICS/docs/references/apps/Connector.md

 ## Notes on Tags

-Connections specified with no tags or "default" tag will match with everything.
-If connections have tags they will only match if the same tag is used on another federate, core, or federation.
+ - Connections specified with no tags or "default" tag will match with everything as if the tag were not there.
+If a connection specified by a match in the match-file uses a tag, a connection will only be made if the specified tag is used by both federates, cores, or federations.
-A tag can be specified by a global_value.
-The tag used for the connector is the name of the global or tag, the value can be anything other than "false", if the tag is specified with a value of false it is not used in the matching.
-Tags used in the connector can also be specified in the value of the "tags" global or local tag.
+ - A tag can be specified by a "global_value".
+The tag used for the connector is the name of the global or tag and the value can be anything other than "false"; if the tag is specified with a value of "false" it is not used in the matching.
+Tags used in the match-file can also be specified in the value of the "tags" global or local tag.
 In this case they are specified with a comma separated list.

 ## Command line arguments